MHaringa/insurancerating/docs/reference/bootstrap_performance.md

 - rmse_bs:

-  Numeric vector with `n` bootstrap RMSE values.
+  Numeric vector with `n_resamples` bootstrap RMSE values.

 - rmse_mod:

   Root mean squared error for the original fitted model.

+- metric:

+  Metric name.

+- sampling:

+  Sampling scheme.

 ## Details

-To test the predictive ability of a fitted model it can be helpful to assess the variation in the computed RMSE.
-The variation is calculated by refitting the model on `n` bootstrap replicates and storing the resulting RMSE values.
+To test the predictive stability of a fitted model it can be helpful to assess the variation in a performance metric.
+The variation is calculated by refitting the model on repeated samples and storing the resulting metric values.

-- If `frac = 1`, each bootstrap sample has the same size as the dataset.
+- If `sample_fraction = 1`, the metric is evaluated on the sampled
+  training data.

-- If `frac < 1`, a subset of the data is used as training, and the remainder as test set (cross-validation).
+- If `sample_fraction < 1`, the metric is evaluated on rows that were
+  not used for training.

+Character columns and factor columns are converted to factors with levels taken from the full input data before resampling.
+For factor variables used in the model, the training sample is augmented when needed so every observed level is represented at least once.
+This prevents prediction failures when a level is present in the evaluation data but absent from a particular training sample.

 ## Author